abbbi/virtnbdbackup/README.md

 [..]
 ```

-Restoring all disks within the backupset into an usable qcow image via:
+To restore all data within the backupset into an usable qcow image use
+command:

 ```
 virtnbdrestore -i /tmp/backupset/ -a restore -o /tmp/restore
 ```

+The restore will create an qcow image that has all changes applied and can be
+mounted or attached to a running virtual machine to recover required files.

 # Extents